 Legal status and licensure

 Efforts to gain licensure elsewhere are currently under way.
-Thirty-three states and territories in the United States have professional associations for naturopathic medicine.
+Forty-two states and territories in the United States have professional associations for naturopathic medicine.
 Naturopathic physicians are also recognized in British Columbia, Manitoba, Ontario and Saskatchewan.

 Naturopathic medicine licensure requirements